-Animal product residue monitoring is conducted under the National Residue Survey (NRS) by the Department of Agriculture and Water Resources, through various random and targeted testing programmes.
+Animal product residue monitoring is conducted under the National Residue Survey (NRS) by the Department of Agriculture and Water Resources, through various random and targeted testing programs.

-Random residue monitoring includes 16 meat programmes, an egg programme, a honey programme, and two aquatic animal programmes.
+Random residue monitoring includes 16 meat programs, an egg prograe, a honey program, and two aquatic animal programs.